diego-hdz1/Amadeus-Flights-Project/AmadeusBackend/README.md

 # Amadeus Flight App Backend

 ## Overview
-This is the backend service for the Amadeus Flight App, built using **Spring Boot** to provide a RESTful API for managing tasks.
+This is the backend service for the Amadeus Flight App, built using **Spring Boot** to provide a RESTful API for managing flights.
-The backend handles the business logic such as filtering, sorting and pagination, but also the connection with the Amadeus APIm managing access token and creating requests to obtain information that will be displayed by the frontend.
+The backend handles the business logic such as filtering, sorting and pagination, but also the connection with the Amadeus API, managing access token and creating requests to obtain information that will be displayed by the frontend.

 ## Features
 - REST API to manage the connection with Amadeus API